Webinar in March

 Register for our open webinar to learn more about the Fellowship Program, the application requirements, and to ask your questions if you have any.
 In order to register, please click on the date: March 5, 3 PM (CET).

-The Fellowship is open to candidates interested in studying at the Angelicum to obtain a Certificate in Interreligious Studies at this University.
+The Fellowship is open to candidates interested in studying at the Angelicum to obtain a Licence Degree or a Certificate in Interreligious Studies at this University.

 Students who are already studying at the Angelicum, are also eligible to apply for the Fellowship, under the condition that their academic focus falls within the field of Interreligious Studies.